 "I'd like to see these kinds of facilities down the road for Dunkirk High School," he said.
 "Our next step is to start working on that high school baseball field and that high school softball field to have a facility like we have here.
 I think that's needed and that's what we're going to work on.

 "I thank everybody.
 I'm not sure all this is necessary, but I appreciate it.
 My family appreciates it.
-I think you very much."
+I thank you very much."